Predictions from this Video

 Status

-The break-even cost for Bitcoin miners is projected to be around $200,000 for the 2028 halving event.
+After the 2028 Bitcoin halving, the break-even price for Bitcoin miners is projected to be around $200,000 per BTC.

 BTC